Kovalam Lighthouse Beach 🏖️ India

 The day before we were due to leave Kovalam, we checked in with a beach-front Travel Agent to try to arrange our onward travel.
 We’d decided to take a taxi from Kovalam to Varkala, but we still needed to arrange either a bus or train to travel the 169 kms north from Varkala to Kochin.

-After 3 days in Kochin we had a gap in our schedule of another 3 days.
+After 3 days in Kochin we would have a gap in our schedule of another 3 days.
 During this time, we planned to work our way northwards, 733 kms up to Canacona in South Goa.
 We’d already tried booking trains online, without success (most were fully booked 6 weeks before departure!).

 For details on the different train classes see Sleeper Class to Kochin.